Explosive James McAvoy California Schemin review

 Final Verdict

-It is not a perfect film, but it is a confident one.
-Its flaws are outweighed by emotional honesty and charm.
-As a James McAvoy California Schemin review, it stands as a very promising start to his directing career.
+This is not a flawless movie, but it is definitely a bold one.
+It makes up for its imperfections with emotion and charisma.
+This James McAvoy California Schemin review can be seen as a very promising beginning of his directing career.